murabcd/ai-pod/README.md

 </a>

 <p align="center">
-  A Chrome extension that generates podcast-style audio summaries of web pages using the AI SDK and OpenAI text-to-speech.
+  A Chrome extension that generates podcast-style audio summaries of web pages using the AI SDK.
 </p>

 </div>